hyperledger-archives/composer-tools/packages/fabric-dev-servers/README.md

 This package is also available inside the `composer-data` directory that is created via the [local installer] for Hyperledger Composer: [Installing and running Hyperledger Composer Playground locally](https://hyperledger.github.io/composer/installing/using-playground-locally.html)

+## Available versions of Hyperledger Fabric
+This dev server package contains 2 different levels of fabric.
+1. A released version Hyperledger Fabric V1.0
+2. A pre-release version of Hyperledger Fabric V1.1

+You can select a version by setting the environment variable `FABRIC_VERSION`.
+If set to `hlfv1` or not set you will get Hyperledger Fabric v1.0.
+If set to `hlfv11` you will get the pre-release version of Hyperledger Fabric V1.1 If you are using Hyperledger Composer v0.16.x then you will want to use Hyperledger Fabric V1.0.
+If you are using Hyperledger Composer v0.17 or later then you will want to use Hyperledger Fabric V1.1.

 # Usage

 ## Step 1: Getting Hyperledger Fabric running